Souravgoswami/cowspeak/README.md

 	Update Fortune Database:
 		This is just an extra feature.
 Update synchronizes your fortunes.data with https://raw.githubusercontent.com/bmc/fortunes/master/fortunes.
 		You need not to update the database for months.
 It's fine if you never update the database.
 There are many fun inside the provided database.
-		However, if the database gets deleted, run ./cowspeak --update or ./cowspeak -u.
+		However, if the database gets deleted, run ./cowspeak --download or ./cowspeak -d.
 You can occasionally run an update - won't harm anything.